The Absence of an Eye—

 Abridge Society

-I like this second alternative even better because it gives us the sense of shooting stars, flying.
-The line as is, "as slightly as the routes of stars" gives us more of a sense of the stability of stars, and their barely perceptible movement.
-It's a whole different poem really, depending on how you read that line.
-In this version, the "mind accompany," gone above, is still affecting the poet, like the stars slow and steady movement.
+An alternative line Dickinson leaves us in the fascicle is “As scarcely as the Flights of Stars."
+I like the alternative because it gives us the sense of a rare shooting star lessening society by flying away, but the line Dickinson went with, "as slightly as the routes of stars" gives us more of a sense of a barely perceptible, but momentous movement.
+It's a whole different poem really, depending on which line you use.
+In this version, the "mind accompany" has now gone above, the loss of which is affecting the poet, and it is like the stars' slow and steady movement onward.
+But never fear, for those eyes, when we close ours, will take us with them:

 Ourselves—asleep below—